-For some people, setting a holiday budget is just one more exciting thing to do when planning their next holiday because it gives them another opportunity to dream about everything they’re going to be spending that money on.
+For some people, setting a holiday budget is just one more exciting thing to do when planning their next holiday.
+Mainly because it gives them an opportunity to dream about the castles and banquets they’ll be spending their holiday funds on.

-BUT I think we can all agree that taking the time to work out a budget is better than running out of money half way through your trip and a) making a call home to the folks to borrow some money, or b) being welcomed home by a massive credit card bill.
+Regardless of which type of person you are, we can all agree that taking the time to work out a budget is better than running out of money half way through your trip.
+That either means an embarrassing phone call to your folks back home, or ending the trip with a huge credit card bill.

 First up, you need to figure out what you need to budget for.